Postage to Canada: Cost of Postage from the US to Canada

 6. First-Class Package International

-First-class package international postage rates to Canada offers affordable pricing to mail lightweight packages.
+First-class package international postage rates to Canada offer affordable pricing to mail lightweight packages.
 However, it is needed that the package’s weight is not more than 4 pounds, and its value does not exceed $400.
 There is free tracking offered for select countries like Canada.
 The first class package international service also includes electronic delivery confirmation for shipping to select countries.
 The postage to Canada under this mailing service starts at $12.25.
 For commercial base and commercial plus customers, the rate starts at $11.64.
 If you want to send products that weigh above 4 pounds, you can use airmail m-bags.
-The rates for sending mail with airmail m-bag packaging starts at $51.50.
+The rate for sending mail with airmail m-bag packaging starts at $51.50.
 The delivery timeframe for the same varies according to the destination.
 The maximum weight that is allowed to use the airmail m-bag packaging for availing the first class package option is 66 pounds.
 You can easily send bundles of journals, magazines, catalogs, books, directories, and newspapers using this option.

 For selecting from among the various mailing options, you need to determine your package type first.
 The USPS determines every size and shape of mail differently and has categorized it according to the weight and dimensions.
 The mailing option that you also select majorly depends on the delivery time.
 Most direct mail marketers determine the required timeframe for campaign completion before selecting the type and size of their direct mail.
 This step is done to be in control of the postage to Canada and the delivery time.
 The USPS weighs all your mail items in ounces.
 They weigh it using a scale at their office.
 Hence, if you have a kitchen scale, you can weigh your mail beforehand and get an idea of Canada’s estimated postage rates.